Teaching English in France: Living in France

 French Wine

 When it comes to fine dining experiences, French wine must certainly come to mind.
 The French are famous for their many varieties of wine.
-There are seven to eight billion bottles of wine produced each year in France, and is enjoyed both within the borders of France and in wine cellars around the globe.
+There are seven to eight billion bottles of wine produced each year in France, enjoyed both within the country's borders and stocked in wine cellars around the globe.
 In some areas of France, it can be easier and cheaper to purchase wine than water.
+When perusing the aisles of your local supermarket, don't be surprised if you are having trouble orienting yourself.
+French wine is typically categorized by region, not by grape.

 Climate in France

-Metropolitan (mainland) France has an area that is smaller than the size of Texas, but it is the largest country in the European Union.
-There are four seasons in France, and these seasons vary from region to region.
-Heavy rainfall and milder weather occur in the western area of France due to weather coming from the ocean.
-France’s coldest weather is typically found in the Alps.
-The mountain range and popular skiing destination is situated on the border France shares with Italy.
+Metropolitan (mainland) France - commonly referred to as l'Hexagone due to its shape - is the largest country in the European Union, even with an area that is smaller than the size of Texas.
+There are four seasons in France, each varying from region to region.
+In general, heavy rainfall and milder weather occur in the western area of the country due to systems coming off the Atlantic, while France’s coldest weather is typically found in the Alps.
+This mountain range and popular skiing destination is situated on the border France shares with Italy and a small part of Switzerland.

 Natural Disasters

 The risk of ESL teachers being exposed to a serious natural disaster while teaching in France is slim compared to other parts of the world.
-Like many European nations, the 2003 European heat wave devastated France.
-The death toll in France was much higher than any other nation with 14,802 people losing their lives due to the heat.
-Many experts claim that the French population were not accustomed to such heat and do not have the experience of how to cope with it.
-The heat wave was especially harsh to the elderly population, as it was reported that many victims of the disaster were dehydrated and many French homes and retirement facilities have no form of air conditioning.
-Since the disaster, many more homes and residences are equipped with air conditioning.
+A national emergency occured during the 2003 European heat wave that devastated France and affected much of Europe.
+The death toll in France was much higher than any other nation as many experts claimed that the French populace were not accustomed to such heat and did not understand how to cope with it.
+Since the disaster, many more homes and residences are now equipped with central air.

 Holidays in France

-On these dates, banks, government offices, schools, and shops will be closed.
-Labour Day is the only French holiday which is a paid day off.
-Other paid holidays are negotiated between a employee and employer.
+Banks, government offices, schools and shops will be closed on the following dates.
+Labour Day is the only French holiday that is always a paid day off.
+Other paid holidays are negotiated between an employee and employer.
+Additionally, in smaller towns, it is not uncommon for local shops to close for an extended period of time during school holidays in February, April/May, August, October, and December.

-• January 1st - New Year's Day (Jour de l'an) - Like in North America, New Year's Day is a celebration of the first day of the calendar year.
+• January 1st - New Year's Day (Jour de l'an) - As in Canada, New Year's Day is a celebration of the first day of the calendar year.

-• Held on a Sunday between March 22 and April 25 - Easter Sunday (Pâques) - A Christian-based holiday celebrated in similar fashion to North America.
+• Held on a Sunday between March 22nd and April 25th - Easter Sunday (Pâques) - A Christian-based holiday celebrated in similar fashion to Canada.

-• The Monday following Easter Sunday - Easter Monday (Lundi de Pâques) - Easter Monday is the conclusion of the Easter weekend.
+• The Monday following Easter Sunday - Easter Monday (Lundi de Pâques) - The conclusion of the Easter weekend.

 • May 1st - Labour Day (Fête du travail) - A day to celebrate the accomplishments of French workers.

-• Forty days after Easter - Ascension Day (Ascension) - A holiday based on the Christian faith.
+• 40 days after Easter - Ascension Day (l'Ascension) - A holiday based on the Christian faith.

 • 49 days after Easter - Pentecost (Pentecôte) - Also known as Whit Sunday, it is customary to blow trumpets to recall the sound of the wind which accompanied the descent of the Holy Spirit.

-• Monday after Penecost - Whit Monday (Lundi de Pentecôte) - Part of the Pentecost holiday (see above).
+• Monday after Pentecost - Whit Monday (Lundi de Pentecôte) - Part of the Pentecost holiday (see above).

-• August 15th - Assumption of the Blessed Virgin Mary (Assomption) - A religious holiday centered on celebrating the Virgin Mary.
+• August 15th - Assumption of the Blessed Virgin Mary (l'Assomption) - A religious holiday centered on celebrating the Virgin Mary.

-• December 25th - Christmas Day (Noël) - A French Christmas is very much like in the United States and Canada.
+• December 25th - Christmas Day (Noël) - A French Christmas is very much like that in Canada.

-Along with the national holidays listed, France also has French school holidays which occur four times a year.
-The schools in France are divided into three separate zones, entitled A, B, and C, which celebrate their holidays on different weeks to avoid an influx of tourists and travel in the country.
-Regardless of the region, English teachers will have an autumn break in October, two weeks off over Christmas, a break in February, and a break in the spring.
+Along with the national holidays listed above, France also has school holidays which occur four times a year.
+Schools in France are divided into three separate zones, entitled A, B, and C, with each one holding their school holidays on different weeks to avoid a flood of travellers in the country.
+Regardless of the zone, English teachers will have an autumn break in October, two weeks off over Christmas, a break in February, and a break in the spring (in addition to summer holidays).
 English teachers should note that tourist sites and transportation methods will be quite busy during these periods.

 Other Western Europe Countries: